yuluqinn/CCM-site/README.md

 **Labs.**
 Tuesdays 1:30-2:20 PM.
 You can attend in person at the Silver Center Room 520 or on zoom (links available on class brightspace and Edstem).

-**Waitlist and auditors.**  You shouldn't need access to the brightspace.
-All of the key info should be pinned on the class EdStem.
+**Brightspace access for waitlist and auditors.** You shouldn't need brightspace access unless you want to watch cloud recordings (everything else is on Edstem or this website).
+If you do want access, please add your email to this [spreadsheet](https://docs.google.com/spreadsheets/d/12xuNgQ17GiTM6W4GulXkqF78kbR8qX-MFooYcPksUQ0/edit?usp=sharing).
+We will add the emails from the spreadsheet periodically.

 **Course numbers**:
 DS-GA 1016 (Data Science)